Domestication of the dog: Pleistocene wolves

 The origin of dogs is couched in the biogeography of wolf populations that lived during the Late Pleistocene.
 The fossil record shows evidence of changes in the morphology and body size of wolves during the Late Pleistocene, which may be due to differences in their prey size.
 Wolf skeletal development can be changed due to a preference for larger prey which results in larger wolves.
 Considerable morphological diversity existed among grey wolves by the Late Pleistocene.
 These are regarded as having been more cranio-dentally robust than modern grey wolves, often with a shortened rostrum, the pronounced development of the temporalis muscle, and robust premolars.
 It is proposed that these features were specialized adaptations for the processing of carcass and bone associated with the hunting and scavenging of Pleistocene megafauna.
 Compared with modern wolves, some Pleistocene wolves showed an increase in tooth breakage that is similar to that seen in the extinct dire wolf.
 This suggests that these either often processed carcasses, or that they competed with other carnivores and needed to quickly consume their prey.
 The frequency and location of tooth fractures found in these wolves compared with the modern spotted hyena indicates that these wolves were habitual bone crackers.
-These ancient wolves carried mitochondrial lineages which cannot be found among modern wolves, which implies their extinction.
+These ancient wolves carried mitochondrial lineages which cannot be found among modern wolves, which implies that the ancient wolves went extinct.

 Grey wolves suffered a species-wide population bottleneck (reduction) approximately 25,000 YBP during the Last Glacial Maximum.
 This was followed by a single population of modern wolves expanding out of a Beringia refuge to repopulate the wolf's former range, replacing the remaining Late Pleistocene wolf populations across Eurasia and North America as they did so.
 This source population probably did not give rise to dogs, but it admixed with dogs which allowed them to gain coat colour genes that are also related to immunity.
 There is little genetic information available on the ancient wolves that existed prior to the bottleneck.
 However, studies show that one or more of these ancient populations is more directly ancestral to dogs than are modern wolves, and conceivably these were more prone to domestication by the first humans to expand into Eurasia.

 An apex predator sits on the top trophic level of the food chain, while a mesopredator sits further down the food chain and is dependent on smaller animals.
-Towards the end of the Pleistocene era, most of today's apex predators were mesopredators and this included the wolf.
+Towards the end of the Pleistocene era, most of today's apex predators were mesopredators, including the wolf.
 During the ecological upheaval associated with the close of the Late Pleistocene, one type of wolf population rose to become today's apex predator and another joined with humans to become an apex consumer.
 The domestication of this lineage ensured its evolutionary success through its expansion into a new ecological niche.

 For a long time scientists assumed that dogs evolved from the modern grey wolf.
 But a study published in 2014 concluded that this was incorrect, and that dogs are descended from an extinct type of wolf.